 Handling Winter Damage

-With normal winters here being cold, wet and icy it is important then to choose plants that suit the environment and the area in which they are being planted.
+With normal winters here being cold, wet and icy, it is important then to choose plants that suit the environment and the area in which they are being planted.
 If a plant is susceptible to wind damage, then do not plant it in an area where the wind is strong or forms a wind tunnel.
-Also, if a plant prefers dry soil, do not plant it in an area that is constantly wet, such as low lying lawns or ditches, etc. Choose your plants to suit the environment they are expected to flourish in.
+Choose your plants to suit the environment they are expected to flourish in.

-If you have plants close to the road and you notice dried salt from ploughs, etc. on them, wait for warmer temperatures and gently hose of the excess salt on the leaves and stems.
+If you have plants close to the road and you notice dried salt from ploughs, on them, wait for warmer temperatures and gently hose of the excess salt on the leaves and stems.